Macedon, Victoria: Macedon State Nursery

 However the timber industry had so denuded the entire surrounding mountain range, that in 1872, the State Government established the 100 acre Macedon State Nursery, to encourage the replanting of the mountain and to supply seedlings to all parts of Victoria, which it did at no cost to public institutions such as schools, benevolent institutions, hospitals and reserves.
 By 1888, annual production was around 200,000 seedlings with a projected annual output by 1890 of 700,000-1 million plants.

 Newspaper articles from the late 19th and early 20th century describe the wide variety of plants that flourished at the State Nursery in spite of its poor topsoil and craggy terrain.
+One description of a visit to the nursery by the Minister of Mines and Forests in 1909 was of "many fine specimens of Oregon, American spruce, Californian redwood, yellow pine, and Himalayan cedar".
 Cool-climate trees like cypress, larch, cedar and pine thrived at the high altitude; deciduous species of oak, ash and birch grew well, as did native eucalypts and casuarinas.

 The majority of the trees that were propagated at the nursery were of European and English varieties with which the landowners were familiar, hence the unique character of many of the early avenues in nearby towns such as Gisborne and in the grand gardens of Mount Macedon.
 Trials of the cultivation of other crops such as tea and tobacco were undertaken, with little success.

-This nursery also provided employment for many of the former timber industry workers.
+This nursery also provided training & employment for many of the former timber industry workers and to boys and young men through the Boy's Farm School that operated at the government nursery from around 1882 to 1885.

 Perhaps as a consequence of its success, Macedon Nursery periodically received complaints of unfair competition from the nursery industry until it was closed by the Government in 1995.